oheunj/TwoPhaseSurv/README.md

 # Leveraging Two-Phase Data for Improved Prediction of Survival Outcomes with Application to Nasopharyngeal Cancer
-The manuscript is currently under review:
+The full manuscript is available below:
-* __Oh, E. J.,__ Ahn, S., Tham, T., and Qian, M. (under review).
-Leveraging two-phase data for improved prediction of survival outcomes with application to nasopharyngeal cancer.
+* __Oh, E. J.,__ Ahn, S., Tham, T., and Qian, M. (2025+).
+Leveraging two-phase data for improved prediction of survival outcomes with application to nasopharyngeal cancer. _Biometrics_.
+Accepted. [[preprint]](https://arxiv.org/pdf/2503.16732)

 # Files in this repository
 The source code is currently provided in 'tpsurv_main_code.R'